 For instance, suppose that the jury determines that your injuries, pain and suffering, and other losses total $100,000.
 However, the jury also thinks that you were 10 percent responsible for the crash.
 In that situation, the total amount of your damages, $100,000, is reduced by 10 percent, or $10,000, leaving you with a total award of $90,000.

 The comparative negligence rule binds Tennessee judges and juries (if your car accident case makes it to court), and it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 Also keep in mind that since there is no empirical means of allocating fault, any assignment of liability will ultimately come down to your ability to negotiate with a claims adjuster or to persuade a judge or jury.

-According to Tennessee Code section 55-12-104, the driver of any motor vehicle involved in an accident in the state must report the crash in writing to the Commissioner of Safety within 20 days if:
+According to Tennessee Code section 55-12-104, the driver of any motor vehicle involved in an accident in the state must report the crash in writing to the Tennessee Department of Safety and Homeland Security within 20 days if:

 You can report the crash using this Owner/Driver Report from the Tennessee Department of Safety and Homeland Security.

 Understanding the state laws that could come into play after a car accident in Tennessee is important, but if you've been hurt in a car accident, you might need more than just information.
 Learn more about when you might need a lawyer after a car accident, and use the features right on this page if you're ready to connect with a Tennessee car accident lawyer in your area.